My First Farmers Market Stall as a Home Baker 👩🏻🌾🥕

 I wanted to share my experience as a first-time vendor at a local farmers market and what it’s like starting a small home baking business with a cottage license.

-Then about two weeks ago the idea came back.
+Then about two weeks ago the idea of selling at the Farmers Market came back to me.

 A cottage license lets you legally bake from home as long as you follow a few rules: you sell directly to customers, avoid perishable ingredients, and label everything with ingredients, allergens, your business info, and a note that the food wasn’t inspected by the health department.

-I was a little disappointed, but I’d only fully committed to the idea a couple of days earlier and was still scheduled to work that Sunday at the golf course anyway.
-I responded, thanked them, and decided to still show up in person with my printed application just in case.
+I was a little disappointed, but like I said, I’d only fully committed to the idea a couple of days earlier, and was still scheduled to work that Sunday at the golf course.

-People especially loved the mini loaves, which I was grateful for since they were what drew most people in.
-Other vendors kept coming by to introduce themselves and say hi, and everyone was incredibly kind and encouraging.
-It surprised me that some people seemed impressed by my answers and products because I still felt pretty new to all of it.
+Other vendors would come by to introduce themselves and say hi, and everyone was incredibly kind and encouraging.
+It would surprise me when someone seemed impressed by my answers or products because I still felt pretty new to all of it.
+But then I guess I had done other things like this for most of my life.

 By 11 a.m.
 I had almost sold out, and by noon I only had three loaves left: two chocolate chip and one rosemary roasted garlic mini.
-I even got a catering contact and had a few people disappointed that I’d already sold out.
+I even got a catering contact and had a few people disappointed I’d already sold out.

 This week I start again!